awsdocs/amazon-connect-admin-guide/doc_source/doc-history.md

 # Amazon Connect Document history<a name="doc-history"></a>

-The following table describes important changes in each release of the Amazon Connect Admininstrator Guide\.
+The following table describes important changes in each release of the Amazon Connect Administrator Guide\.
 For notification about updates to this documentation, you can subscribe to an RSS feed\.

 | Change | Description | Date |
 | --- |--- |--- |